-Social media has become embedded within kids’ lives as they use technology for everything from education to social time.
+Social media and artificial intelligence are embedded in kids’ lives as they use technology for everything from education to socializing

 Today’s social media platforms are causing significant harm to children and youth.
-Social media affects attention spans, self image, and social skills and leads to cyberbullying, depression, and influencer culture.
+Social media affects attention spans, self-image, and social skills which is leading to increased cyberbullying and depression.

 62% of 12 to 18-year-olds use social media daily 1